Trine Søndergaard

-The landscapes and mirrorings of memory, silent inner rooms, and women’s occupations and roles through history are all themes in Trine Søndergaard’s works.
-Her work is marked by a quiet emotion.
+The landscapes and mirrorings of memory, silent inner rooms, and women’s occupations and roles through history are all themes in Søndergaard’s works.
 In her photographic series she portrays rooms, landscapes, vegetation and people.
 With repetition and small displacements she lets the vision stop and wonder.
-The works create a kind of gap, a clearing in the existence, in which all stands out in a almost extreme concentration.
-Trine Søndergaard says: “With my camera I listen to reality”.
+The works create a kind of gap, a clearing in the existence, in which all stands out in an almost extreme concentration.
+Søndergaard says: “With my camera I listen to reality”.

-In her work, Trine Søndergaard’s starting point is documentary and straight photography.
+In her work, Søndergaard’s starting point is documentary and straight photography.
 However, her use of reduction and repetition transforms the work into a kind of conceptual photography, and the dialogue with art history is always present in her oeuvre.
 The ordinary and the ceremonious are presented equally, and the undercurrents of melancholy, loss and the image as a condition transcending the verbal also characterize her work.

-Trine Søndergaard has exhibited all over the world and is represented in several international collections among others Montreal Museum of Fine Art, Canada, The J.Paul Getty Museum, USA, MUSAC, Spain, Gothenburg Museum of Art, Sverige, Nasjonalmuseet, Norway, The Israel Museum, Israel, Maison Européenne de la Photographie, France and AROS, Denmark.
+Søndergaard has exhibited all over the world and is represented in several international collections among others Montreal Museum of Fine Art, Canada, The J. Paul Getty Museum, USA, MUSAC, Spain, Gothenburg Museum of Art, Sverige, Nasjonalmuseet, Norway, The Israel Museum, Israel, Maison Européenne de la Photographie, France and AROS, Denmark.

 Søndergaard is represented by Martin Asbæk Gallery, Copenhagen.